Lowering The Ceiling

 Essentially this can be achieved by reducing the thickness of the new first floor ceiling (or loft floor) by positioning new joists parallel to those already in place or, preferably, by lowering the ceiling.

-The procedure to lower the ceiling is to remove the existing joists and ceiling before installing new joists to form the new first floor ceiling / loft floor.
-This is a big job to undertake and is not simply a matter of whipping out a few joists and sticking new ones in.
+The procedure for the job is to remove the existing joists and ceiling before installing new joists to form the new first floor ceiling / loft floor.
+This is a big task to undertake and is not simply a matter of whipping out a few joists and sticking new ones in.

 Before even considering to lower the floor a thorough survey must be made of the buildings structure.